h3rb/rp2_conv/README.md

 Convert CSV trade files from common Crypto exchanges to a normalized CSV / ODS file for use with [eprbell/rp2](https://github.com/eprbell/rp2/) for tax reporting.

-# Purpose
+## Purpose

 A simplistic series of importers that can be used to normalize transactions from common exchanges.

+## Supported Exchanges

+* Coinbase & Coinbase Pro
+* Kraken.com
+* BitMart.com
+* Binance.US

-# Usage
+## Usage

 Tbd

-# Contributing
+## Contributing

 We need importers for various exchanges!
 Help us out by contributing.

-# Roadmap
+## Roadmap

 It would be nice to support public transactions from wallet addresses.

-# Supported Exchanges

-* Coinbase & Coinbase Pro
-* Kraken.com
-* BitMart.com
-* Binance.US